qig123/pdf_trans/mybook/Part IV_ A Closer Look at Implementation/Chapter 15_ Building a Runnable Program.md

 These are the principal tasks of an assembler.
 In the early days of computing, most programmers wrote in assembly lan- guage.
 To simplify the more tedious and repetitive aspects of assembly program- ming, assemblers often provided extensive macro expansion facilities.
 With the ubiquity of modern high-level languages, such programmer-centric features have largely disappeared.
 Almost all assembly language programs today are written by compilers.
 When passing assembly language directly from the compiler to the assembler, it EXAMPLE 15.10

+Assembly as a ﬁnal compiler pass makes sense to use some internal (records and linked lists) representation.
+At the

 ![Figure 15.8 Layout of...](images/page_826_vector_367.png)
 *Figure 15.8 Layout of 32-bit process address space in x86 Linux (not to scale).
 Double lines separate regions with potentially different access permissions.*